dayreiner/dayreiner.github.io/blog/_posts/2016-04-05-zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-2.md

     name: mariadb
 {% endhighlight %}

-Before moving on to the secondary cluster members, the script first waits for the bootstrap node to report that it is operational by looking for the log entry `Synchronized with group, ready for connections` via the `docker logs` command.
+Before moving on to the secondary cluster members, the script first waits for the bootstrap node to report that it is operational by looking for the log entry "`Synchronized with group, ready for connections`" via the "`docker logs`" command.
 The process is then repeated for the remaining nodes, except the secondary nodes are started with a list of nodes to connect to.

 By deploying the DB cluster into swarm's overlay network, the built-in DNS service will automatically allow the containers to find each other by name.
 This allows for relatively simple scaling of the database cluster, adding new members with just a couple of commands.
 While not exactly true “service discovery” per-se, as long as we stick to a standard naming scheme then adding new cluster members is a trivial process that can be easily automated.

 ## <a name="verify-mariadb"></a>Verify Galera cluster membership

-Once all of the cluster members have started, you can confirm the Galera cluster is operational by setting your environment via `eval ${docker-machine env --swarm ${node})` and running a few verification commands:
+Once all of the cluster members have started, you can confirm the Galera cluster is operational by setting your environment via "`eval ${docker-machine env --swarm ${node})`" and running a few verification commands:

 {% highlight bash %}
 docker exec -ti sw1-db1 mysql -psecret "show status like 'wsrep_local_state_comment';"